Best LMG in Warzone [Season 5]: a guide to LMGs in Call Of Duty: Warzone

 The best LMGs in Warzone offer a very special collection of traits that few other weapons can match.
 High DPS and large magazines allow you to drop entire teams quickly, while the excellent damage dropoff values and low recoil of certain LMGs give you an extremely potent answer to long-range encounters.

-Our Best LMG in Warzone guide will not only walk you through the stats of each LMG, but also discuss the place of each LMG in the current Warzone meta heading into Season 5.
+Our Best LMG in Warzone guide will not only walk you through the stats of each LMG, but also discuss the place of each LMG in the current Warzone meta after the recent balance updates to various LMGs with the August 11 patch.

 The best LMG in Warzone

-We’ll talk a little more about why this gun tops our best LMGs list shortly, but first let’s make sure we’re all on the same page with regard to the stats of each gun.
+We’ll talk a little more about why this gun maintains its position at the top of our best LMGs list shortly, but first let’s make sure we’re all on the same page with regard to the stats of each gun.
 Check out the below table, taken from our Warzone weapon stats guide.

 |Name